-(For additional information on the Basic Design for all programs, see page 18)
+(For additional information on the Basic Design for all programs, see page 20)

-- Week 1: 20 hours of Work Readiness Training - Weeks 2-6: Work Experience (WEX) Placement four days a week.
-In addition, one day a week will be designated as time for participants to meet as a group at the provider site for workshops, reflection and problem-solving activities.
+• Week 1: 20 hours of Work Readiness Training

+week will be designated as time for participants to meet as a group at the provider site for workshops, reflection and problem-solving activities.
 Youth should be visited at least once per week, by appointment at the work site.
 The maximum number of hours for the program is 120 per youth.
 You may design a program that operates for more hours per week for less weeks.